dbrugne/donut/NEXT.md

 );
 ```

-- add per-room drawer with preferences
+- add per-room drawer with preferences: mention, new message, someone enter (to true by default for owner or op), promoted
+- add "to notify" detection on handlers and create database entities
+- implement consumers